emosl/ChicasUnicornio/GDD.md

 ### **Gameplay**

 - The goal of the game is for Toby, the protagonist, to make his way back to his family of pegasus; starting from a mule.
 In order to do this he must navigate through five different levels and defeat an enemy at the end of each.
 If he succeeds, he will evolve into a new character as he levels up.
 He must transform from a mule to a donkey, to a horse, to a unicorn, and finally to a pegasus.
-While navigating through each level, the player must collect items such as gems, fruit and weapons, as well as overcome obstacles such as spikes, lava and pools and rocks, in order to gather enough materials to eventually defeat the enemy.
+While navigating through each level, the player must collect items such as headpieces, fruit and weapons, that will help him overcome obstacles such as spikes, lava and pools and rocks and help him win the final boss.
 The player must create a strategy to succesfully use the items collected and the path taken to achieve the most points at the end of the level, in order to be ranked as a top pegasus.

 - There will be a dungeon on each level where the player can obtain special items that will increase their chance at defeating the enemy.
 The player can decide if they go in or not.
-If the player loses in the dungeon, they will lose the items they had previously collected and they will be sent back to a checkpoint in the normal world.
-The player should also be strategic in their use of Toby's limited lives and resources to ensure they make it through the level.
+If the player loses in the dungeon, they will loose all the progress they had in the level and will have to start again.
+The player should also be strategic in their use of Toby's limited lives.

-The items play a crucial role in the game since the combination of said items can improve the possibilities for the player to defeat the enemy.
+The items play a crucial role in the game since they are the ones that let you get past the obstacles that are blocking the roads.
+They are also key since the combination of said items can improve the possibilities for the player to defeat the enemy in the final battle.
 If the player is not strategic with the combination he made, he will lose the fight against the enemy.
 Each item will have different advantages and disadvantages.
 The player must consider what he needs to overcome the challenges presented in the game.

 - At the final step of the game, Toby will have to confront his enemy.
-He will be faced with a fight that he can only win if he collected enough valuable gadgets.
+He will be faced with a fight that he can only win if he collected enough valuable items.
 In order for Toby to win the fight he must be strong enough.
-To achieve this he must collect gadgets that will give him specific abilities that will help him beat his enemy.
+To achieve this he must collect items that will give him specific abilities that will help him beat his enemy.

 ### **Mindset**

 - The mindset we want to create for the players is for them to have a sense of need to reunite Toby with his family.
 As they level up and unlock new features, we want them to feel like they are becoming stronger and more capable of overcoming challenges.
 As the player increases the level, we want to challenge them with tough enemies and obstacles that will require them to think carefully about their tactics and strategies.
-The player will have to weight cons and pros of each gadget to get the best combination possible.
-He will be presented with a series of decisions that will change the outcome of the game.
+One of the elements to keep most in mind is the use of the items to get though the osbtacles.
+If Toby does not equips himself correctly before passing through them, he will loose a item.
+But, he can choose what obstacles he passes and which he does not.
 This will give the player the sense that he is in control of his destiny, Overall, the goal is to create a game that is engaging and immersive, that will make the player want to keep coming back for more.
 Always keeping the game balanced between the sense of achievement and the need to win challenges.

 ### **Screens**